slusarz/dovecot-documentation/source/configuration_manual/authentication/bsdauth.rst

 ..
 Note::

-   BSDAuth is deprecated and it is NOT supported by :ref:`ox_dovecot_pro`.
+   BSDAuth is deprecated.

-   It will be maintained on a best-effort basis for `Dovecot Community Edition
-   <https://repo.dovecot.org>`_, based on community patches.
+   It will be maintained on a best-effort basis for Dovecot CE, based on community patches.

    Users are strongly advised to use :ref:`authentication-pam` instead.